 Here’s how we can help:

-Global online sellers tend to operate on both Amazon and eBay, both in the UK and on their European marketplaces.
-For those looking to expand their business and for the best online marketplace for sellers, the European platforms of all of these marketplaces can provide a wide customer reach and great revenue potential.
+Global online sellers tend to operate on both Amazon and eBay, both in the UK and on their US and European marketplaces.
+For those looking to expand their business and for the best online marketplace for sellers, the international platforms of all of these marketplaces can provide a wide customer reach and great revenue potential.

-However, this also introduces the challenge of converting earnings in euros back into pounds, as bank transfer fees can eat into your profits if you’re not careful.
+However, this also introduces the challenge of converting earnings in euros and dollars back into pounds, as bank transfer fees can eat into your profits if you’re not careful.

-Whether it’s selling internationally on Amazon, Etsy, Rakuten.de, Zalando or eBay, the difference between breaking even and turning a profit in those markets can be acquiring a reliable currency exchange solution for online sellers.
+Whether it’s selling internationally on Amazon.com, Amazon.fr Etsy, Rakuten.de, Zalando or eBay, the difference between breaking even and turning a profit in those markets can be acquiring a reliable currency exchange solution for online sellers.

-With a moneycorp online seller account, you can use your virtual IBAN to receive payment in euros and convert back to pounds time and time again, all with competitive exchange rates and fees typically cheaper than-high street banks.
+With a moneycorp online seller account, you can use your virtual IBAN to receive payment in euros and your ABA Routing Number to receive a payment in dollars.
+These funds can then be converted back to pounds with competitive exchange rates and fees typically cheaper than-high street banks.